-- E_c = Combustion efficiency (100 percent less flue losses).
-E_t = Thermal efficiency.
-See referenced standard document for detailed information. - a.
+$E_c$ = Combustion efficiency (100 percent less flue losses). $E_c$ = Thermal efficiency.
+See referenced standard document for detailed information.

+- a.
 These requirements apply to boilers with rated input of 8,000,000 Btu/h or less that are not packaged boilers and to all packaged boilers.
 Minimum efficiency requirements for boilers cover all capacities of packaged boilers. - b.
-Maximum capacity minimum and maximum ratings as provided for and allowed by the unit's controls. - c.
-Includes oil-fired (residual). - d.
-Boilers shall not be equipped with a constant burning ignition pilot. - e.e.
-A boiler not equipped with a tankless domestic water heating coil shall be equipped with an automatic mans for adjusting the temperature of the water such that an incremental change in inferred heat load produces a corresponding incremental change in the temperature of the water supplied.
+Maximum capacity minimum and maximum ratings as provided for and allowed by the unit's controls.

+d.
+Boilers shall not be equipped with a constant burning ignition pilot.

+e.e.
+A boiler not equipped with a tankless domestic water heating coil shall be equipped with an automatic means for adjusting the temperature of the water such that an incremental change in inferred heat load produces a corresponding incremental change in the temperature of the water supplied.